Environmentally Non-Disturbing Under-ice Robotic ANtarctiC Explorer: Hovering Autonomous Underwater Vehicle

 Figures 5a-d show sonde deployment from pre-Antarctic Endurance tests at NASA’s Neutral Buoyancy Lab.
 During the West Lake Bonney missions in Antarctica this profiler allows the vehicle to autonomously sample water chemistry through a series of pristine stratified water layers while the vehicle “ice picks”, stabilizing itself against the ice ceiling above it, in a fresh water lens under the ice cap, thus not disturbing the medium to be measured.
 A stand-off altimeter then stops the descent for each sonde profile at 1 meter above the lake bottom to avoid disturbing the bottom sediment.
 It then takes high resolution photos and retracts to the vehicle for maneuvering while the vehicle proceeds to the next drop point.

 Figure 4: Endurance Profiler System.
-4a) The Profiler science payload with the sonde deployed during the initial fabrication and testing of the system at Stone Aerospace; 4b) A computer-generated model showing the sonde components – 9 aqueous chemistry sensors, bottom standoff altimeter, video camera, lights and 10/100 ethernet data and power cable.
+4a) The Profiler science payload with the sonde deployed during the initial fabrication and testing of the system at Stone Aerospace; 4b) A computer-generated model showing the sonde components.
+These include 9 aqueous chemistry sensors, bottom standoff altimeter, video camera, lights and 10/100 ethernet data and power cable.

 Figure 5: The Profiler in action at the Neutral Buoyancy Lab at Johnson Space Center.
 5a) The vehicle maneuvers to the sonde grid points and hovers in “station keeping” mode.
-5b) The sonde begins its descent.
+5b) The sonde then begins its descent.
 5c) The sonde at 8 m depth.
-5d) The sonde stops at 1 m bottom altimeter standoff, powers on the sonde light and takes a few seconds of high def video before being raised back to its stowed position on the vehicle.
+5d) The sonde stops at 1 m bottom altimeter standoff, then powers on the sonde light.
+Then it takes a few seconds of high-def video before returning to its stowed position on the vehicle.